DMW: 151 Pinoys in Beirut coming home starting Oct. 11

 FEATURED STORIES

-Last week, the Department of Migrant Workers (DMW) announced that three people in this group, including one with medical condition, would return home on Oct.
+Last week, the Department of Migrant Workers (DMW) announced that three people in this group, including one with a medical condition, would return home on Oct.
 11, while the remaining 12 would join 17 others set for repatriation on Oct.
 22, barring any unforeseen circumstances.

 READ: Intense Israeli bombing rocks Beirut ahead of Gaza war anniversary